openstack-infra/storyboard-webclient/README.md

   - Source the new path containing grunt:
 `source .tox/venv/bin/activate`
-  - Now you can launch the grunt tasks of storyboard-webclient, by default run the development server with the following command: `grunt server`
+  - Now you can launch the grunt tasks of storyboard-webclient, by default run the development server with the following command: `grunt serve`

 Grunt tasks